vivekd31/map-reduce-vivek/README.md

 The data I have used consists cost of Beer at mlb stadium by Year,City.

 ## Study:
-- For this Dataset, I want to find out the Beer prices at different mlb teams.
+- For this Dataset, I want to find out the sum of Beer prices at different mlb team stadiums.

 ## Findings:
 By using mapping and reducing scripts I have processed the data of 1087 cells to 63 cells which shows different Teams and sum of beer prices at their respective stadiums.